Resistor52/hitc-dev/lab2.3/README.md

 ## Preparation
 * Launch an Ubuntu EC2 instance with an instance profile that has the EKS Full Administrator premission attached.
-* SSH into the instance and run `ssh-keygen` to generate a SSH keypair
+* SSH into the instance and run `ssh-keygen` to generate a SSH keypair.
+Hit the enter key to accept the default choices for generation of the key pair.

 ## Initial Setup